Monster from Green Hell

-Monster from Green Hell is a science fiction B movie released on May 22, 1957, as a double feature with the English-dubbed, re-edited version of the Japanese tokusatsu film Half Human.
-It was directed by Kenneth G. Crane, and starred Jim Davis (later of "Dallas" fame) and Barbara Turner.
+Monster from Green Hell is a 1957 science fiction B movie.
+It was directed by Kenneth G. Crane, and starred Jim Davis (later of Dallas fame) and Barbara Turner.
+It was released on May 22, 1957, as a double feature with the English-dubbed, re-edited version of the 1955 Japanese tokusatsu film Half Human.

 Plot

 In preparation for sending a crewed rocket into space, American scientists Dr. Quent Brady and Dan Morgan are put in charge of a program that sends various animals and insects into space to test their survival rates.
 After one of their rockets carrying wasps malfunctions and goes off course, a computer calculates that the rocket is likely to land somewhere off the coast of Africa.
 Some time later, in a remote part of Africa, Dr. Lorentz and his daughter Lorna perform an autopsy on a native and determine that he died of paralysis of the nerve centers caused by an injection of a massive amount of venom.
 Arobi, Lorentz's African assistant, then informs him that a monster is believed to be terrorizing people and animals in an area known as Green Hell.

 Several months later, Brady reads a newspaper account of turmoil in Central Africa caused by gigantic monsters and surmises that the wasps in the missing rocket were exposed to huge amounts of cosmic radiation because an earlier, minimal overexposure had resulted in the birth of a spider crab twice the size of its mother.
 Brady and Morgan request a leave of absence from Washington and head for Africa to investigate.

 In Libreville, equatorial Africa, the territorial agent makes plans for them to travel to meet Dr. Lorentz.
 Once the safari is ready, Mahri, an Arab, leads Brady and Morgan on the four-hundred mile trek to Lorentz's hospital.
 The safari battles brush fires, fever, drought and storms, eventually reaching the Lorentz compound where Lorna informs them that her father has not returned from a journey to Green Hell.
 Later, Arobi arrives with the news that Lorentz has been killed by a monster living in the cauldron of a volcano and gives Brady a giant stinger that he removed from the doctor's shoulder.
 After Brady analyzes the stinger, he confirms that it belongs to a giant, deadly wasp.
 Although Brady advises Lorna to stay at the hospital, she insists on accompanying him, Morgan, Mahri and Arobi to Green Hell.